Old Testament: Priests

 Approximately 53 references

-Priest who remained faithful to David during Absalom's rebellion and helped secure Solomon's succession.
-His descendants ("Zadokites") served as high priests through the First Temple period.
-Ezekiel's vision restricts future Temple service to Zadokite priests (Ezekiel 44:15).
+Priest who stood with David through Absalom's rebellion and helped secure Solomon's succession over Adonijah.
+His descendants, the Zadokites, served as high priests throughout the First Temple period.
+The line's prominence outlasted the Temple itself: Ezekiel's vision of the restored sanctuary reserves priestly service for Zadokite descendants alone (Ezekiel 44:15).

 Key references: 1 Chronicles 5:34, 1 Chronicles 5:38, 1 Chronicles 6:38, 1 Chronicles 9:11, 1 Chronicles 12:29, 1 Chronicles 15:11, 1 Chronicles 16:39, 1 Chronicles 18:16, 1 Chronicles 24:3, 1 Chronicles 24:6 (and 40 more)